mattwhitson/Shopify-Frontend-Internship-Challenge/README.md

 # About
 This is Shopify's Frontend Internship Challenge that I have built with Next.js, TailwindCSS, and NASA's APOD API!
-It supports both a light and dark mode, the ability to add and remove likes that are stored via cookies, links to see photos in a higher resolution individually, the ability to sort Chronologically, Randomly, or Chronologically starting from a specified date, and it's fully responsive for devices of all sizes!
-Thank you for taking the time to check it out!

 # Deployment URL
 https://shopify-frontend-internship-challenge.vercel.app/

+# Key Features
+* Light and Dark Mode that can be easily toggled
+* Add and remove likes that are stored in cookies
+* Links to individual photo pages for a higher resolution image
+* Ability to sort either randomly or in chronological order, as well as being able to specify the chronological sorting start date
+* Loading symbol when switching between sorting methods
+* Infinite scrolling with a loading symbol at the bottom while the site is fetching the next page of images
+* Fully responsive on all devices